- This event has passed.

 Character Education: Interview with Medal of Honor Recipient Gary B. Beikirch (Vietnam)

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Gary B. Beikirch.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Gary B. Beikirch.
 As a medical aidman, Sgt.
 Beikirch distinguished himself during the defense of Camp Dak Seang in Vietnam.

 Medal of Honor Recipient Gary B. Beikirch Citation